 #1 – Please ensure the Organization unit is in DN format.
-If there is any typo, then your computer will be stuck with the message “Please wait while we set up your device.”
+If there is any typo, your computer will be stuck with the message “Please wait while we set up your device.”
 I will cover this in my second post.
-If you don’t update the Organization unit, then the default computer container is used.
+If you don’t update the Organization unit, the default computer container is used.

 #2 – Hybrid autopilot supports computer naming using the prefix.
 You cannot use variables such as %SERIAL%.
 If you use variables, then you will get the error message “Something went wrong” with code “80180005” or “80070774“.
 I will explain this in my second post.

 - Assign the profile to the Autopilot device group.

 In the Windows Autopilot Hybrid Domain Join profile scenario, you may observe an error in the enrollment status page (ESP).
 This error is because of the timeout mentioned in Michael Niehaus’s post.